METEOROLOGIST JEFF HABY

 precipitation chances since it is at the periphery where fronts and other lifting mechanisms will be present.
 The polar air tends

-to decrease in depth as it moves into higher latitudes.
+to decrease in depth as it moves into lower latitudes.
 This shallow cold air can be an ingredient for ice storms.